-As explained above the timely analysis of all the possible circumstances which could affect the business activities, the enterprise could easily manage the affairs of the business in such a manner so that the return to the shareholders of the company would be maximized.
-The primary step for every business to succeed in the long run is to assess the risk and not only assessing the risk is sufficient the major step is to implement such steps that could control such risks.
+As explained above, the timely analysis of all the possible circumstances which could affect the business activities, the enterprise could easily manage the affairs of the business in such a manner so that the return to the shareholders of the company would be maximized.
+The primary step for every business to succeed in the long run is to assess the risk and not only evaluate the risk is sufficient.
+The primary step is to implement such measures that could control such risks.

 Example of Risk Control

 - Suppose ABC Inc. and XYZ Inc. have the same production unit in which they produce units of mobiles.
-ABC Inc. has properly appointed and has assigned the job to the controlling department to assess the risks associated with the business activities whereas XYZ Inc. does not have any such type of department and manages such risks as and when they occur.
+ABC Inc. has appropriately appointed and has assigned the job to the controlling department to assess the risks associated with the business activities.
+In contrast, XYZ Inc. does not have any such type of department and manages such risks as and when they occur.

-- Now, after analyzing the basis ABC Inc. has created sufficient stock for such a period so that the production process would not be interrupted but XYZ Inc. in this situation does not have any such idea.
-Now, in this situation by analyzing and controlling or by proper planning ABC Inc. has saved a notional loss of $50,000,000 which the enterprise would suffer and on the other hand, the production process of XYZ Inc. would not even have any idea about such situation and has incurred a heavy loss because of such risks which could have been controlled and minimized.
+- After analyzing the basis, ABC Inc. has created sufficient stock for such a period so that the production process would not be interrupted.
+Still, XYZ Inc., in this situation, does not have any such idea.
+Now, in this situation, by analyzing and controlling or by proper planning, ABC Inc. has saved a notional loss of $50,000,000, which the enterprise would suffer.
+On the other hand, the production process of XYZ Inc. would not even have any idea about such a situation and has incurred a massive loss because of such risks, which could have been controlled and minimized.